 Beyond the obvious clutter, there are subtler ways designers undermine their portfolios:

-• Before-and-after sliders on every project.
-One or two is fine; more becomes gimmicky.
-The "after" should be strong enough to stand alone.
+- Before-and-after sliders on every project.
+One or two is fine; more becomes distracting.
+The “after” should be strong enough to stand alone.

-• Endless scrolling galleries.
-If visitors need to scroll through 40 images to understand a project, you haven't curated.
-Choose the 6-8 images that tell the story.
+- Endless scrolling galleries.
+If visitors need to scroll through forty images to understand a project, you haven’t curated.
+Choose the six to eight images that tell the story.

-• Autoplay videos with sound.
-Nothing says "I don't respect your experience" quite like unexpected audio.
+- Autoplay videos with sound.
+Unexpected audio can feel jarring.
 If you use video, let visitors choose to play it.

-• Pop-ups asking for email addresses.
+- Pop-ups asking for contact details.
 Especially on first visit.
 Let people see your work before you ask for anything in return.

-• Heavy animations on scroll.
+- Heavy animations on scroll.
 Subtle motion can be beautiful.
-But when every element bounces, fades, or slides into view, the effect is exhausting rather than impressive.
+But when every element bounces, fades, or slides into view, the effect is tiring rather than refined.

 The Alignment Principle